percy0525/Shuckle-master/README.md

 ### First -> Pitch
 Pitch is a perceptual property of sounds that allows their ordering on a frequency-related scale.
 ![image](https://github.com/percy0525/Shuckle-master/blob/master/ReadPIC/Single0.png)
+In the beginning, you will hear one single voice in an octave including half step and whole tone.
+Try your best to figure out the pitch of this voice as many times as possible!